iluque95/file_mapping_benchmark/README.md

 traditional_read (big.file).
 Buffer size: 8192 bytes --> 1000 iteration: 00m:12s:945ms:756000ns:00?s:
 ```

 Test was stopped at 1000 iterations on stream_mapping due to slow it was.
-Main reason is due to the overhead that stream plus memory reallocation of the dynamic containers (vector, deque).
+Main reason is due to the overhead that stream has plus memory reallocation of the dynamic containers (vector, deque) when data is inserted on them.
-As you can see, it is very slow way in comparison with the other ones.
+As you can see, these ones are very slow ways in comparison with the other ones.

 ## Kernel IO